-Initially, each stay is assigned to one of 328 base APR-DRGs (version 35).
-Then, one of four levels of severity (minor, moderate, major or extreme) specific to the base APR-DRG is assigned.
+Initially, each stay is assigned to one of 334 base APR-DRGs (version 38 HSRV blended weights).
+Then, one of four levels of severity (minor, moderate, major, or extreme) specific to the base APR-DRG is assigned.
 Severity depends on the number, nature and interaction of complications and comorbidities.
 For example, APR-DRG 139-1 is pneumonia, severity 1 minor, while APR-DRG 139-2 is pneumonia, severity 2 moderate.